- increased blood pressure (greater than 130/85)

 - amputation of limbs

-Metabolic syndrome X is a group of four risk factors that can increase your chance of developing cardiovascular diseases, such as heart disease, diabetes, and stroke.
-The four risk factors include:
+Metabolic syndrome is a group of five risk factors that can increase your chance of developing heart disease, diabetes, and stroke.
+The five risk factors include:

-Having one of these risk factors does not mean that you have metabolic syndrome X. However, having one of these risk factors will increase your chances of developing cardiovascular diseases.
-Having two or more of these factors will increase your risk of health complications even more.
+Having one of these risk factors does not mean that you have metabolic syndrome.
+However, having one of these risk factors will increase your chances of developing cardiovascular diseases.
+Having three or more of these factors will result in a diagnosis of metabolic syndrome and will increase your risk of health complications even more.

 The American Heart Association (AHA) reports that 35 percent of adults currently have this condition.

-There are other factors that can increase your risk of developing metabolic syndrome X. One factor is your age.
+There are other factors that can increase your risk of developing metabolic syndrome.
+One factor is your age.
 Less than 10 percent of people in their twenties have the syndrome, but 40 percent of people in their sixties have it.
 Other risk factors are not getting enough exercise and having other family members with the syndrome.
-Women who have been diagnosed with polycystic ovary syndrome, a metabolic disorder that affects hormones and the reproductive system, have an increased risk of developing metabolic syndrome X.
+Women who have been diagnosed with polycystic ovary syndrome, a metabolic disorder that affects hormones and the reproductive system, have an increased risk of developing metabolic syndrome.

-To diagnose metabolic syndrome X, your doctor will need to perform several different tests.
+To diagnose metabolic syndrome, your doctor will need to perform several different tests.
 The results of these tests will be used to look for three or more signs of the disorder.
-Tests ordered to diagnose metabolic syndrome X include:
+Tests ordered to diagnose metabolic syndrome include:

-Abnormalities noted on three or more of these tests will indicate the presence of metabolic syndrome X.
+Abnormalities noted on three or more of these tests will indicate the presence of metabolic syndrome.

-The complications that can result from metabolic syndrome X are typically serious and long-term (chronic).
+The complications that may result from metabolic syndrome are frequently serious and long-term (chronic).
 They include:

 If diabetes develops, this can place you at risk for the development of additional health complications including:

-If you are diagnosed with metabolic syndrome X, the goal of treatment will be to reduce your risk of developing further health complications.
+If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
 Your doctor will recommend lifestyle changes that may include losing between seven and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
-Your doctor may also suggest that you quit smoking and reduce or eliminate alcohol consumption.
+Your doctor may also suggest that you quit smoking.

-Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and blood sugar.
-He or she also may prescribe low-dose aspirin to help reduce your risk of stroke and heart attack .
+Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and/or blood sugar.
+He or she also may prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.

-The outlook for people who develop metabolic syndrome X can be quite good if symptoms of the disorder are managed.
-Individuals who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.
+The outlook for people who develop metabolic syndrome can be quite good if symptoms of the disorder are managed.
+People who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.

-Prevention of metabolic syndrome X will also require you to have regular physical exams.
-Your doctor can measure your blood pressure and complete blood work that may indicate the early development of metabolic syndrome X. Early diagnosis of the condition and treatment will reduce health complications over the long term.
+Prevention of metabolic syndrome will also require that you have regular physical exams.
+Your doctor can measure your blood pressure and complete blood work that may indicate the early development of metabolic syndrome.
+Early diagnosis of the condition and treatment will reduce health complications over the long term.